instagibbs/bolts/XX-eltoo-transactions.md

 There are `N` copies of this output, one for each channel participant and their associated `settlement_pubkey` sent during channel negotiation.

+FIXME Generalize to arbitrary script ala shutdown?
+Only have to check input is a valid pubkey, which is nice here.
+Simple/safe seems paramount, since this should "never happen".
+Maybe just support native segwit outputs?

 ##### Rationale

 Ideally, we could directly use a `rawtr(settlement_pubkey)` or even a raw script to allow maximal flexibility,